 It's a simple philosophy.
-But I assure you it won't change as long as my name is on your knife.
+But we assure you it won't change as long as our name is on your knife.

-I hope you enjoy our "new" catalog, designed especially for our 50th anniversary.
+We hope you enjoy our catalogue.
 And as always, thank you for your business.

-W.D.
-"Bo" Randall
+W. D. "Bo" Randall G. T. Randall